 Do you want to calculate how much interest you will be paying on your loan?
 Here are two samples on how to calculate it:

-- Don’t just apply for a loan, take your time to calculate the interest rate to know if it worth it
+Don’t just apply for a loan, take your time to calculate the interest rate to know if it is worth it

 Don’t take a loan you won’t be able or find it difficult to repay, use your sources of income to determine if a loan is appropriate for you.

 The interest rate of a loan is the main profit for the lender